--> -->

 NEXT TUESDAY MEETING

-Presented by Mick Cooper
+Presented by Sandy Kaur

 Both members and non-members who wish to attend will need to register with Katrina Likhtman in advance.
 Non-members will need to pay £10 by bank transfer.
 The Zoom link will then be sent to those attending prior to the event.